-Students shall not leave school grounds at any time during the school day without express permission of school authorities.
+Students shall not leave the school grounds at any time during the school day without express permission of school authorities.
 Students who leave school without authorization shall be considered to have an unexcused absence and be subject to disciplinary action.

-Tony Signoret Ed.D., Interim Superintendent of Schools Board of Education John A. Gerardi, President Sergio Espericueta, Clerk | Karen Cornet, Member Madonna Gerrell, Member | Charlie Ervin Jr., Member
+Marcus Funchess Ed.D., Superintendent of Schools Board of Education Sergio Espericueta, President Madonna Gerrell Clerk | John Gerardi, Member Karen Cornettl, Member | Charlie Ervin Jr., Member